Q: Where can I use the MPL wireless network?

 - In Windows Network Connections, if you see an IEEE 1394 connection, try disabling it (Right click - disable).

-No, unless you have taken your own steps toward making them safe.
-The library wireless network is an "open", or "unsecured", network.
-As such, it does not protect the information on your laptop, or information transmitted when using the Internet.
+A: The library wireless network is an "open", or "unsecured", network, and does not require passwords, certificates, or applications to connect.
+Thus it does not protect the information on your laptop from malicious users on the same network, nor does it protect information transmitted when using the Internet.

 Gathered from various Internet sources, here are some tips to make your use of an unsecured wireless network safer: